HanabishiRecca/caches-manager/README.md

 ## Caches manager

-A simple script that helps keep selected directories clean by symlinking to tmpfs ramdisk.
+A simple script that helps keep selected directories clean by symlinking or binding to tmpfs ramdisk.
 Useful for temporary, cache and other junk directories.
-Systemd services are included to automate this process.

 ### Usage